phunanon/Chika/README.md

 (unimplemented) `ana-in` 1 arg: returns analog input state of the first argument pin number.

+`file-r path`: returns blob of whole file contents.
+`file-r path offset`: returns blob of file content between offset bytes and EOF.
+`file-r path offset count`: returns blob of file content between offset and count bytes.

+`file-a path content`: appends a blob or item as string to file.
+`file-w path content[ offset]`: writes a blob or item as string to a file, optionally with a byte offset (otherwise its 0).
+Note: strings are written without null terminator.

 `str` 0 arg: returns empty string.
 `str` N arg: returns concatenation of N args as a string.